You will need to login first in order to enroll or view an activity. Login Here

 PHYSICIANS/PHYSICIAN ASSISTANTS

-The University of Nebraska Medical Center designates this enduring material for a maximum of 1.0 AMA PRA Category 1 Credits.
+The University of Nebraska Medical Center designates this enduring material for a maximum of 0.5 AMA PRA Category 1 Credit(s).
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 NURSES/NURSE PRACTITIONERS

-The University of Nebraska Medical Center designates this activity for 1.0 ANCC contact hours.
-This activity is provided for 0.15 contact hours related to pharmacotherapeutic content.
+The University of Nebraska Medical Center designates this activity for 0.5 ANCC contact hour(s).
 Nurses should only claim credit for the actual time spent participating in the activity.

 No commercial support was received for this activity.